Skip to main content

 Should you buy the 2026 Kia Sportage Hybrid?

-The Sportage Hybrid decision starts with whether you need AWD enough to give up the LX's 42 combined MPG.
+Start here.
+The Sportage Hybrid decision hinges on whether you need all-wheel drive enough to give up the front-drive LX's 42 combined MPG.

 Is the Sportage Hybrid's all-wheel drive worth the fuel-economy hit?

-Only if you need the traction, because AWD costs about 7 combined MPG.+
+Only if you genuinely need the traction, because AWD costs about 7 combined MPG.

 The front-drive LX is listed at 42 combined MPG; every AWD trim drops to 35 combined MPG.
 If snow, mud, steep grades, or all-weather confidence are part of your routine, the traction can be worth it.
 If you mostly drive paved roads in a mild climate, front-wheel drive saves fuel every day and money up front.